Last updated: 5/18/22

 Of course, neopronouns are not limited to just autistic folks.
 Anyone can express their gender in nonconforming ways and use neopronouns to further express that.
 But neopronouns have high usage in the autistic community due to the different ways autistic people interpret and engage with themselves and others.

-Much like you would say, “She brought the coat for herself, which was her grandmother’s coat,” you would now say, “Kit brought the coat for kitself, which was kit’s grandmother’s coat.”
+It may help to see this used in a sentence.
+In the sentence "She brought the coat for herself, which was her grandmother's coat," the person uses she/her pronouns.
+If the person doesn't identify with pronouns like these but instead uses the word Kit to identify, you would simply say "Kit brought the coat for kitself, which was kit's grandmother's coat."

-The beauty of gender lies in its unlimited potential for expressing our truest selves.
+The beauty of gender and language lies in their unlimited potential for expressing our truest selves.
 Xenogenders and nounself pronouns are innovative ways for people to express the fullness of their identities.